greatxue/coding_language/cpp_tut/13_cpp_linearstr.md

 template <typename placeholder1, typename placeholder2>
 ```

-The `placeholder` is an identifier that is used to stand for a specific type, and `typename` can also be a **class**.

-Pay attention that a template is not a class or a function.
+The `placeholder` is an identifier that is used to stand for a specific type, and `typename` can also be a **struct** or **class**.
+However, the template itself is not a class or a function.
 It is a “pattern” that the compiler uses to generate **a generic collection** of classes or functions.

 + Here is an example:
   ```cpp